taataa/tapspace/docs/dev/design.md

 - Bad example: addChild(comp, position) where position can be many things.

 Premature optimization is the root of all evil
+- optimization often increases need for consistency, making the program fragile
+- optimization makes difficult things even more difficult

+There are only two hard things in Computer Science: cache invalidation and naming things.
+- simple optimization can lead to hard cache invalidation problems.

 YAGNI - You ain't gonna need it
+- do you spend your time on hard but rarely beneficial features?
+- If a feature feels complex, it will be even more so in the future.
+- A complex feature is hard to understand, thus nobody will use it.

 Minimal state versus minimal options:
 - minimal state variables requires verbose API with lots of options.